mduguay/zenofsmash/README.md

 Use the colored markings to improve precision and measure the distance covered by attacks.

 ### Practice Mode
 Create a smash ruleset that uses only omega and battlefield stages.
-Set the CPU to level 1.
+Make it a 5 stock game and set the CPU to level 1.
-Set it to timed mode, and choose a moderate length of time.
-I like 4 minutes, it's enough to get some practice in without getting boring.
+If you can 5 stock a level 1 CPU, then move on to level 2, etc.
 Remember the goal is not to beat the CPU, but to always land your hits.
+Practicing good fundamentals and still getting hit is better than rushing down the CPU, because that tactic won't work against good humans.
 More practice tips and exercises will come later.

 ---